jakecarlson-administrate/JiraToWrikeSync/README.md

 4. Install dependencies by running `php composer.phar install`.

-5. Create a `.env` file by copying the example and editing it: `mv .env .env.example`.
+5. Create a `.env` file by copying the example and editing it: `cp .env.example .env`.
     - `WRIKE_ACCESS_TOKEN`: your user's permanent Wrike API access token; instructions to create one are [here](https://help.wrike.com/hc/en-us/community/posts/211849065-Get-Started-with-Wrike-s-API).
     - `WRIKE_PARENT_FOLDER`: the ID of the folder whose tasks you want to sync with Jira.
 You can get the ID of the folder by running the following command: `curl -g -X GET -H 'Authorization: bearer [your_access_token]' 'https://www.wrike.com/api/v4/folders'`.
 Search the output (Cmd+F) for the "title" attribute of the folder.
 The "id" attribute of the same node is what you want.
     - You can optionally configure numerous other settings if desired: